winterland1989/Action.js/README.md

 ```

-The final result will be produced by `anotherProcess` if `someProcessMayWentWrong` didn't go wrong, or produced by `processError` otherwise.
+The final result will be produced by `anotherProcess` if `someProcessMayWentWrong` didn't go wrong or `readFile` failed, otherwise it will be produced by `processError`.

-You can place `guard` in the middle of the chain, all `Errors` before it will be handled by it, and the value it produced, will be passed to the rest of the chain.
+You can place `guard` in the middle of the chain, all `Errors` before it will be handled by it, and the value it produced, sync or async, will be passed to the rest of the chain.

-So, what if the use didn't supply a `guard`?
-Well, since use have to supply a callback to the `_go`, they can check if the callback they supplied received an `Error` or not like this:
+So, what if we don't supply a `guard`?
+Since we have to supply a callback to the `_go`, we can check if the callback we supplied received an `Error` or not like this:

 ```js
 apiReturnAction('...')._go(function(data){